CasianovDenis/PasswordManager/README.md

 Password was encrypted using cipher AES Rijndael.
 String data was encoded in base64.

-- In this project are connected SMTP protocol for send one time password in the user email
+- In this project is connected SMTP protocol for send one time password in the user email

-- Entity framework are using for work with database data PostgresSQL.
+- Entity framework is using for work with database data PostgresSQL.